aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 ### Usage sample

 The example below demonstrates how you can use the proposed SDK functionality in your application.
-In this example, the HTML document located by local path is converted to other format, e.g. PDF using Aspose.HTML-Cloud library.
+In this example, the HTML document located by local path is converted to another format, e.g. PDF using Aspose.HTML-Cloud library.

 **How to try this code sample**:

  1. Open Visual Studio and create an empty solution.
  2. In the solution, create a  C# console application project.
- 3. In the console project, install the last version of Aspose.HTML-Cloud package from NuGet  ( see [Install Aspose.HTML-Cloud via NuGet](README.md#HowTo-install-nuget) above )
+ 3. In the console project, install the last version of Aspose.HTML-Cloud package from NuGet  ( see [Install Aspose.HTML-Cloud via NuGet](README.md#HowTo-install-nuget) above ).
  4. Copy the code snippet below and replace Program.cs file content.
- 5. Replace APPKEY and APPSID variable values in the code with respective values from your account ( see [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) page )
+ 5. Replace APPKEY and APPSID variable values in the code with respective values from your account ( see [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) page ).
  6. Run the application and check a result by the path displayed in the console output.

 For more buildable and executable examples, refer the [**Documentation for API Endpoints**](README.md#Doc_API) chapter.